 Will I be “small fish in a big pond” at the University of Maine?
 The University of Maine has almost 10,000 students.
 As a result, the University of Maine has a well-staffed medical facility, comfortable dorms, large library, spacious concert center, numerous recreation opportunities, nationally recognized sports teams (e.g., ice hockey), free tutoring, and a friendly atmosphere.
 Situated within the University of Maine is a small, close-knit family of students that comprise Surveying Engineering Technology.
 The Surveying Engineering Technology program has approximately 40 students.
 That number is less than most high school classes.
 The average class size in a Surveying Engineering Technology class is about 12 students.
 The Surveying Engineering Technology program is more like a one-room school house.
 With a cadre of two full-time faculty, the faculty are able to work closely with the students throughout the four-year program.
 As a student in the Surveying Engineering Technology class, you have the best of both worlds.

 Who are the faculty?
 There are three full-time faculty within the Surveying Engineering Technology program.
 All faculty are licensed professional land surveyors in several states.
 All have a bachelors and masters degree in surveying, GIS, or engineering.
-Two faculty have Ph.D.s.
+All faculty have Ph.D.s.
 One faculty has a law degree.
 All have several years of surveying practice before teaching in the program.